opendxl/opendxl-tie-client-python/pydoc/_sources/basicreputationchangecallback.txt

 reputation change events.
 When a reputation change event occurs this method will display the topic that the event was received on and dump the reputation change details.

-Once a connection is established to the DXL fabric, a :class:`dxltieclient.client.TieClient` instance is created which will be used to communicate with the TIE DXL services.
+Once a connection is established to the DXL fabric, a :class:`dxltieclient.client.TieClient` instance is created.

 An instance of the derived callback is constructed and registered with both the :func:`dxltieclient.client.TieClient.add_file_reputation_change_callback` and